Youth Travel Ambassador provides students with the knowledge and confidence to practice and promote safe travel within their school community.

 - Capitalise: they can identify what resources (including people) they will need to draw on.

-Contact firstname.lastname@example.org to discuss when the YTA programme can begin in your school.
+Email the team at : email@example.com to discuss when the YTA programme can begin in your school